-Candidates can wear Pony Club sweatshirt or jumper (no hood), pale coloured jodhpurs and a hat for flat work.
+Candidates can wear Pony Club sweatshirt or jumper (no hood), white, beige, plain black or plain navy jodhpurs and a hat for flat work.
 Cross country hat and back protector must be worn for showjumping and cross country.

-Before mounting, candidates should meet the Assessors and walk both the showjumping and cross-country courses.
+Before mounting, candidates should meet the Assessors and walk both the showjumping and crosscountry courses.